Drawn to Charlottesville

-Sarah Boyts Yoder is a mixed media painter living and working in Charlottesville, VA.
+Sarah Boyts Yoder is a mixed media painter based in Charlottesville, VA.
 She received an MFA in painting from James Madison University in 2006.
-She has exhibited widely in group and solo exhibitions in South Carolina, Texas, Florida, Washington D.C. and Virginia since 2006.
-Sarah has twice been a fellow at VCCA in 2013 and 2014.
-She received a professional fellowship in painting from the VMFA (Virginia Museum of Fine Art) for 2014-2015.
+Over the last decade she has exhibited widely in group and solo exhibitions in South Carolina, Texas, Florida, Washington DC, Nashville and Virginia.